Is it required to hire a licensed painter to paint for us?

 Yes, on our initial conversation we can sometimes give you a ball park price estimate over the phone.
 However, for more accurate and detail estimate a site visit is a must.
-When it comes to estimates, there are many variables such as condition of the surface, level of customer expectation, material etc. to consider.
+When it comes to estimates, there are many variables such as the condition of the surface, level of customer expectation, material etc. to consider.
 Painting estimates can vary by as much as 50% or more from one contractor to the next.
 However, an accurate painting estimate should include all phases of the project, from job set up to preparation, painting and everything in between and no surprises.

 Is your painting crew covered with proper insurances and worker’s compensation?

 Acquiring a general liability insurance for a company that does not have any full-time employees is relatively inexpensive.
 However, having employees on the payroll not only requires the company to cover its workers by proper liability insurance but also requires it to cover employees with workers’ compensation insurance and disability insurance.
-This is in sharp contrast to many local companies that hire sub-contractors or day laborers do paint your home at put you at risk.
-Remember, sub-contractors and day laborers are NOT covered by workers’ compensation insurance and if they get hurt on you property, you’ll be responsible for it.
+This is in sharp contrast to many local companies that hire sub-contractors or day laborers do paint your home at putting you at risk.
+Remember, sub-contractors and day laborers are NOT covered by workers’ compensation insurance and if they get hurt on your property, you’ll be responsible for it.

 At Paint Track we are a fully insured painting company and hire only fully vetted full-time employees.
 We carry liability, disability and workers’ compensation insurance.

-Please ask all contractors to provide a copy of their workers’ compensation insurance certificate send to you by their insurance agents before commencement of any work at your property.
+Please ask all contractors to provide a copy of their workers’ compensation insurance certificate send to you by their insurance agents before the commencement of any work at your property.

 What sort of warranty do you provide?

-Who will be painting at my property?
+Who will be painting my house?

-EPA - Our company is also an EPA-certified renovator.
-Customers must hire EPA certified companies to properly prep and paint lead painted surfaces.
+EPA – Our company is also an EPA-certified renovator.
+Customers must hire EPA certified companies to properly prep and paint lead-painted surfaces.
 If your home or office was built prior to 1978, chances are there is lead paint used on some or all the surfaces.